ONLY 2 SPACES LEFT

 Meals

-• (10 Breakfasts,2 lunches with wine tastings, 2 lunches, 3 dinners including welcome dinner and farewell dinner)
+• 3 dinners including welcome dinner and farewell dinner)

 Museums, included entrance and guided tour: